-Strike price can determine the value of an option–and how much or how little an investor stands to gain by exercising option contracts.
-Trading options can potentially generate higher rewards for investors, though it can also entail taking more risk.
+Strike price can determine the value of an option, and how much or how little an investor stands to gain by exercising option contracts.
+Trading options can potentially generate higher rewards for investors, though it can entail taking more risk than individual stocks.
 Understanding strike price and how they’re set is key to developing a successful options trading strategy.

-An option is a contract that gives an investor the right to buy or sell a particular security on or before a specific date, at a predetermined price.
+An option is a contract that gives the owner or buyer of the option the right to buy or sell a particular security on or before a specific date, at a predetermined price.
 In options trading terminology, this price is called the strike price or the exercise price.

 Strike prices are commonly used in derivatives trading, a derivative draws its value from an underlying investment.
 In the case of options contracts, this can be a stock, bond, commodity or other type of security or index.